 In university, you may think that palaeontology is all about the workload (because that’s what it’ll feel like), but it isn’t.
 Scoring high marks in math?
 Good, you’ll probably get a lab-based position, you’ll do things like carbon dating and isotope identification.
 You took history in high school?
 You don’t actually need history for palaeontology, but universities check for it because a good history mark shows that you can keep up with a large workload.

 How will this blog be laid out?

-I’ll start with the most popular prehistoric animals, I’ll give their common names, scientific names, groups (phyla and all that, I’ll explain it in another post), which era, period, epoch and stage they lived in, diet, size, social habits and I’ll name a few of each animal’s closest relatives.
+I’ll start with the most popular prehistoric animals, I’ll give their scientific names, groups (phyla and all that, explained here and here), which era, period, epoch and stage they lived in, diet, size, social habits and any other interesting facts.

 Do you have any other questions?
 Post a comment and I’ll get back to you before the end of the week.